 How Do I Know What Type Of Wax I Have?

-You can usually read the label on whatever spilled on your carpet.
-If it’s a candle, look up the brand.
-If it’s crayons, it’s probably paraffin.
-And if it’s body wax, it’s probably beeswax or soy wax.
-Most items will say it on the label.
+You can read the label of the wax that has stained your carpet.
+If it’s crayons, it’s paraffin.
+And if it’s body wax, it’s beeswax.

 How Do You Remove Wax Crayon From Carpet?